-76ers' Doc Rivers on reported attendance numbers: 'I think we’re counting like the Republicans'
+76ers' Doc Rivers on reported attendance numbers: 'I think we're counting like the Republicans'

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 "I can’t believe that was 10,000, 11,000 [people].
 There’s no way.
 I think we’re counting like the Republicans because it felt like 30,000 people in the stands.
-They were amazing," he said.
+They were amazing," 76ers coach Doc Rivers said.
 "Let’s keep it going.
 It’s so nice to have that at home.

 LEBRON JAMES AVOIDS QUESTION ON VIOLATING NBA'S HEALTH AND SAFETY PROTOCOLS AFTER LOSS TO SUNS